jiajinz/FBA_Celigo_autoMapping/README.md

 ## How the Program Works:
 CSV File Input: The application begins by prompting the user to input the file paths for two CSV files:

-FBA CSV: This file contains shipment details from Amazon Seller Central FBA.
+FBA CSV: This file contains shipment details from Amazon Seller Central FBA, orginal shippement detail file from Amazon, do not alter the file

 Celigo CSV: This file holds data from Celigo, particularly product aliases under the Name column.
 Validation: The program first checks whether the provided file paths are valid and whether the files exist.
 If any of the paths are incorrect, the program alerts the user and prompts them to try again.